welsinga/sample_nfc/README.md

 Sample_NFC
 ==========

-A Sample project for Android on how to use NFC (Read Tag/Write Tag/Beam)
+An Android Sample project to show how to use NFC.

+With this app, you can:
+- Read a tag
+- Write a tag
+- Beam stuff